How to Write a YA Novel that Supports your Readers’ Mental Health

-As an editor who works with all kinds of copy, I must admit that young adult (YA) fiction is one of my favourite genres to have the privilege of editing.
-The reason for this is that I believe books can do so much more for us than just transport or inform.
-Books can help teens and young people make sense of the world around them, and their place in it.
+As an editor who works with all kinds of copy, I must admit young adult (YA) fiction is one of my favourite genres to have the privilege of editing.
+This is because I believe books can do so much more than transport or inform us.
+Books can help teens and young people make sense of the world around them and their place in it.

 Being an editor who has edited children’s books (from picture to YA), having a background working with children, and being a parent of teens, here are my top ways in which your YA novel can support the mental health of your young readers: